Is keeping guard geese on the farm a good way to protect chickens and other birds?

 Advantages of Keeping Guardian Geese

 Geese are fun.
 They are much more sociable than any other birds that I own.
-They always greet me when I am outside.
+The geese always greet me when I am outside.
 They also follow me around the farm.
 This can be fun, but it can also be annoying.
-Their constant, loud honking makes it impossible to have a quiet moment or a conversation with someone.
+Their constant, loud honking makes it impossible to have a quiet moment or a conversation with someone in their presence.
+I guess you could say that geese like to be the center of attention.

 Disadvantages of Keeping Guardian Geese